Rahal-Lyes/Rahal-Lyes/README.md

 # 💫 About Me:
- I'm Lyes, a passionate web developer currently working as a freelancer'm always on the lookout for opportunities to collaborate with other freelancers on exciting projects.
-Right now, I'm also advancing my skills by pursuing a master's degree in system engineering Let's connect and build something amazing together!<br>
+I'm Lyes, a dedicated web developer with a passion for creating innovative solutions.
+Currently working as a freelancer, I'm also pursuing a master's degree in system engineering.
+I'm actively seeking opportunities to enhance my skills and take on new challenges.
+I'm eager to collaborate with like-minded professionals to turn ideas into impactful projects.
+Let's connect and create something extraordinary together!<br>

 ## 🌐 Socials: